Doctorate in Counselling Psychology and Psychotherapy (DCPsych)

 The Doctorate in Counselling Psychology and Psychotherapy by Professional Studies (DCPsych) is a rigorous programme that combines professional training in counselling psychology with an advanced understanding and practice of psychotherapy.
 On qualifying, students are awarded a dual qualification as both UKCP registered psychotherapists and BPS/ HCPC registered counselling psychologists.

 This programme fosters critical self-reflection, clinical expertise, and the development of a unique therapeutic style.
 It places emphasis on understanding human behaviour within therapeutic relationships and broader social contexts and incorporates both verbal and non-verbal therapeutic modalities.
 Candidates engage with complex psychological phenomena, including trauma, attachment, and relational dynamics, supporting their growth as autonomous, reflective practitioners.
-Read more about the course content here.

 Course Philosophy

 Our training is rooted in relational models of Counselling Psychology practice.
 The programme incorporates relational psychodynamic models, humanistic and systemic perspectives, and 2nd and 3rd wave Cognitive Behavioural Therapy.
 You will also be introduced to expressive and creative therapies.
 In this way, the training equips you with the knowledge to develop your own personal integrative model based on these approaches.
 In addition, the programme is underpinned by practitioner-researcher philosophy and comprises an innovative design which seeks to integrate research and practice at doctoral level.
-Research training is included in and throughout, the programme.
+Research training is included in and throughout the programme.

 Supporting Information